odys-z/antson/README.md

 # What's Antson

-Antson is ANother Tool for JSON (de)serialize java object to / from json.
+Antson is ANother Tool for JSON (de)serializing java/c# object to / from json.

 # Why Antson?

-For short, there is no such tool / lib that can convert javascript object to or from java or other programming language like C#.
+For short, there is no such tool / lib that can convert javascript object to or from java or other programming language like C#, on the fly.

 Why?
 Because js object has no structure types with support of compiler.
 You can not define a "io.app.User" type in js.
 All js objects are only a HashMap for Java.